New physics above 50 TeV: probing its phenomenology through UHECR air-shower simulations: Summary and Conclusions

 These results provide phenomenological constraints on the properties (cross section, multiplicity) of any new effect beyond the SM that may set it for collisions at CM energies exceeding $\sim 50$ TeV, if such an effect is to be held responsible for the change of behavior of the $X_\text{max}$ distribution observed by Auger for collisions of primaries more energetic than $10^{18.7}$ eV with the atmosphere.

+Consistently with expectations from the analytic estimates in PT19, modeling the increase in multiplicity as a set of "component showers" developing independently leads to a decrease in $X_{\rm max}$ variance, due to the repeated sampling from the parent distribution of shower products.
+We have thus confirmed in shower simulations the deviation of our results from those of \cite{Ulrich:2010rg}, who used a multiplicative factor to increase the number of products in each collision.
+In that work, a multiplicative increase of products of identical distribution as the original shower left $\sigma_{X_\text{long}}$ unchanged.
+We conclude that the discrepant results between the two works are due to the differences in fundamental assumptions about how a multiplicity increase would manifest phenomenologically, rather than some numerical issue.

 As far as the muon problem is concerned, we found that although the change in multiplicity we have investigated here does improve the agreement between Auger data and EAS simulations, it is not by itself sufficient to fully resolve the discrepancy.
-For this reason, we speculate that any new effect setting in at 50 TeV may also induce a change in the charged-particle ratio, which would further increase the number of muons produced and detected on the ground.
+The source of the muon observables tension with simulations cannot be traced to multiplicity and cross section effects.
+It is conceivable that a new effect setting in at 50 TeV might also induce a change in the charged-particle ratio, which would further increase the number of muons produced and detected on the ground.
 We plan to investigate this possibility in a future publication.

 Current and planned advances in the tomographic mapping of the Galactic magnetic field through local measurements \citep{PASIPHAEwhite,OtherTritsis,2019ApJ87338T, ClarkHensley2019, Skalidis1, Skalidis2} are expected to make feasible an electromagnetic determination of the charge of UHECR of the highest energies in the near future \citep{MP2019}.
 If such studies provide unequivocal evidence that UHECR at the highest energies are indeed protons, then this will be a strong argument in favor of new physics setting in for hadronic interactions at CM energies above 50 TeV, with the phenomenology of any such new effect exhibiting the behavior calculated in this work.